prakashkumarp/prakashkumarp/README1.md

     cap = cv2.VideoCapture( 0,cv2.CAP_DSHOW)

      while True:
-    # load the input image and convert it to grayscale
-    _, image = cap.read()
-    gray = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)
+    - load the input image and convert it to grayscale _, image = cap.read() gray = cv2.cvtColor(image, cv2.COLOR_BGR2GRAY)

-    # detect faces in the grayscale image
-    rects = detector(gray, 0)
+    - detecting face in the grayscale image rects = detector(gray, 0)

-    # loop over the face detections
-    for (ind, rect) in enumerate(rects):
+    - looping over the face detections for (ind, rect) in enumerate(rects):
         # determine the facial landmarks for the face region, then
         # convert the facial landmark (x, y)-coordinates to a NumPy